CoderHam/data-512-final-project/README.md

 While I intend keep an open mind during the study there are a few **Research Questions** I wish to answer:

-1. Education and Income
+1. **Education and Income**
     1. Is there is a correlation between the number of youth attending school and the level of income?
-Focus on verifying the claim:
+My focus was drawn to this by this statement:

     **"Children living in a low income countries are twice as likely to be out of school than those children in high income countries.
 Additionally, children from the wealthiest 20% of the population are 4 times more likely to be in school than the poorest 20%."**[5]

-    2. What factors contribute to the lack of students enrolled in schools.
-2. Government's role in Education
-    1. Does governments change their investment in education based on their annual GDP?
-    2. What education sectors does the investment affect and which does it not?
-3. Quality of Education
-    1. What are the factors affecting such as attendance rates quality of Learning?
-    2. Which parts of learning have seen improvements due to recent demands?
-Has the Math and Science improved in the recent years?
-4. Gender
+2. **Gender**
     1. Does gender impact the enrollment, level and quality of education received?

     This article - [Why girls in India are still missing out on the education they need](https://www.theguardian.com/education/2013/mar/11/indian-children-education-opportunities) talks about the problem in India.